saa-ts-dacs/dacs/part_I/chapter_7/1_notes.md

 _Processing information for the_ Records of the Harvard University Dept. of Physics, Harvard University Archives

-George Wald designated files of correspondence with prominent or famous people as “VIP.”
+George Wald designated files of correspondence with prominent or famous people as "VIP."
 The archivist noted this designation in the folder list.

 _Processing information for the_ Papers of George Wald, Harvard University Archives

 Finding aid conventions examples:

-Unless otherwise noted, the parenthetical notations of relationship indicate that person’s relationship to Francis Ellingwood Abbot.
+Unless otherwise noted, the parenthetical notations of relationship indicate that person's relationship to Francis Ellingwood Abbot.

 _Processing information for the_ Francis Ellingwood Abbot papers, Andover-Harvard Theological Library, Harvard Divinity School